linnarsson-lab/adult-human-brain/README.md

 `graphviz`, with the `dot` command available in the $PATH

-On Mac, graphviz can be installed using Homebrew.
-Note; the graphviz provided with Anaconda does not work, because it wasn't compiled with full support for SFDP layout.
+**Note:** On Mac, graphviz must be installed from the [package](http://www.graphviz.org/pub/graphviz/stable/macos/lion/graphviz-2.40.1.pkg), Note using Conda or Homebrew.

+`pygraphviz`, install by `pip install pygraphviz``

 ## Installation